Warren Mundine: Australian Labor Party

 Mundine succeeded Barry Jones as President of the ALP, beginning his term on 28 January 2006, and became the first indigenous Australian to serve as president of an Australian political party.
 During his tenure, Mundine pushed for the selection of candidates of Aboriginal background.
 Mundine served just one term as national president, stepping down in 2007.
 In March 2012, he expressed an interest in becoming Labor's first federal Aboriginal member of federal parliament, following the resignation of Mark Arbib from the Senate.

 After the selection of former Premier of New South Wales Bob Carr to replace Arbib, Mundine left the Labor Party.
-In an interview with The Australian, Mundine explained that he had been a supporter of "Hawke-Keating Labor, which was about economic development and progress, and working with unions to get good outcomes for everyone", but that, by 2012, the ALP was "no longer the party I joined" and had failed to keep up with the conservative parties in selecting indigenous candidates.
+In an interview with The Australian, Mundine explained that he had been a supporter of "Hawke-Keating Labor, which was about economic development and progress, and working with unions to get good outcomes for everyone", but that, by 2012, the ALP was "no longer the party I joined" and had failed to keep up with the conservative parties in selecting Indigenous candidates.

+Liberal Democrats

+In 2018 Mundine was a member of the Liberal Democrat party (now known as the Libertarian Party) and was considered as a potential Senate candidate.
+He later left that party to seek endorsement as a candidate for the Liberal Party.

-Liberal Party career
+Liberal Party

 Following the election of the Tony Abbott-led Liberal-National coalition in 2013, Abbott appointed Mundine as chairman of the Australian government's Indigenous Advisory Council.
 In January 2017, Mundine lost his position when the council was dissolved by the prime minister, Malcolm Turnbull.

 On 22 January 2019, at the behest of the prime minister, Scott Morrison, the New South Wales state executive of the Liberal Party installed Mundine as candidate for the seat of Gilmore in the 2019 federal election, although he had only joined the party that week.
 The state executive waived the usual waiting period for new party members, and withdrew the endorsement of Grant Schultz, who had been preselected as the party's candidate eight months previously.
-Mundine failed to be elected, and Gilmore was the only seat won by the Labor Party at the election.
+Mundine failed to be elected, and Gilmore was one of only three government seats won by the Labor Party at the election.

-Supporter of nuclear power
+Mundine nominated to contest Bradfield in the 2025 federal election, but lost preselection to Gisele Kapterian.

+Mundine is associated with the conservative faction of the NSW Liberal Party.

+Political positions

+Australia Day and treaty

+Mundine supports changing the date of Australia Day and Indigenous treaties in Australia.